jshou/jshou.github.com/jdHsxnxSE.md

 ### Independent
 Software Engineer, Jul.
 2011 - Present

-* Designed, implemented, and deployed Ruby on Rails app for managing product information and creating product order quotations for Ziggity Systems, Inc.
+* Designed, implemented, and deployed a Ruby on Rails app for managing product information and creating product order quotations for Ziggity Systems, Inc, replacing an existing desktop application that ran only on Windows XP

-* Designed and implemented a Google Chrome extension called Sunglasses for tinting bright browser windows, available for download in the Chrome Web Store
+* Designed and implemented a Google Chrome extension called Sunglasses for tinting bright browser windows, available for download in the Chrome Web Store, with over 700 users

 * Created and built SurvivalPhrases, an Android app for playing audio of survival phrases in different languages for travelers, available for download from the Google Play store